This Day In Writing History

 After graduating, he became an equities analyst for Donaldson Lufkin & Jenrette, a Wall Street investment bank, while writing part-time.
 He found his job unfulfilling, so, taking a cue from his old friend and prep school roommate, novelist Brooks Hansen, he quit to become a writer.
 His unpublished early novel, Agnew Belittlehead, won him a scholarship and entrance to the creative writing program at the University of Oregon.
 After graduating in 1993, he was hired as an assistant writing professor by the University.
 That same year, he married his wife, Michelle Branca.
 She bore him two daughters.

 In 1995, Chang-Rae Lee's first novel, Native Speaker, was published.
-In Lee's offbeat tale, Henry Park is a young Korean-American man who suffers from identity issues, alienation, and an inability to express grief over the sudden death of his seven-year-old son, who was accidentally killed by his white playmates in a freak mishap.
+In Lee's offbeat tale, Henry Park is a young Korean-American man who suffers from identity issues, alienation, and an inability to grieve for his seven-year-old son, who was accidentally killed by his white playmates in a freak mishap.
 The novel opens with Park's wife, who is also white, leaving him.

 In an intriguing twist, Henry Park works as an operative for a shadowy detective agency whose clients hire it to dig up dirt on people.
 His psychological problems begin to affect his job, so he seeks therapy.
 Henry suffers from alienation because he was unable to fit in with either his parents' Korean culture or mainstream American culture.
 As he struggles to find himself, he asks his employers for a second chance and is assigned to infiltrate the campaign of John Kwang, a popular Korean-American politician and candidate for mayor of New York City - a task made difficult by the fact that Kwang reminds Henry of his father.

-After the war, Hata moves to America, where he fits in with his neighbors because he had become a successful businessman, but he is unable to connect emotionally with anyone.
+After the war, Hata moves to America.
+A successful businessman, he fits in with his neighbors, but he is unable to connect emotionally with anyone.
 He suffers from a crisis of identity and is always at odds with his rebellious, mixed-race adopted daughter, Sunny.
 He adopted her when she was seven.
 Now a pregnant teenager, Hata forces her to have an abortion, hoping to save her from the failure that his life has become.

 Quote Of The Day